ibm-cloud-docs/assistant/deploy-web-chat.md

     You must test each message that you add as a conversation starter.
 Use only questions that the assistant understands and knows how to answer well.

+    If your assistant has multiple skills attached to it, the dialog skill orchestrates the incoming messages.
+If you want an action that you created to respond to a conversation starter message, make sure your dialog is set up to call the action.
+For more information, see [Calling an actions skill from a dialog](/docs/assistant?topic=assistant-dialog-call-action).

     All three conversation starters are required.

 A developer can customize the home screen even more: